Brains

 Brains and compose

-Section titled “Brains and compose”Brains are the primary input to compose, which assembles a full prompt for subagent dispatch:
+Section titled “Brains and compose”Brains are the primary input to compose, which assembles a full prompt for subagent dispatch.
+From an MCP client:

-mcp__brainjar__compose(brain="review", task="Review the changes in src/sync.ts")This returns the complete prompt (soul + persona + rules + task) ready to pass to Claude Code’s Agent tool.
+mcp__brainjar__compose(brain="review", task="Review the changes in src/sync.ts")This returns the complete prompt (soul + persona + procedure + rules + task), resolved skills, and platform metadata ready to pass to Claude Code’s Agent tool.
 See Subagent Orchestration for compose basics and Orchestration Patterns for multi-agent workflow patterns.